data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-137a

-*Solution*.
-We loop over the pairs of the dictionary:
+*Solution.* We loop over the pairs of the dictionary:

     pre(julia-executable)
       | for (id, desc) in pairs(bugs)